If a bird is injured, we want to rehabilitiate it and return the bird back to the wild as soon as possible.

 These birds are placed on a long term rehabilitation program.

-However some of the techniques that rehabilitators use are suitable for rehabilitation in Western Australia.
+Today, some of the techniques that falconers use are suitable to assist with the rehabilitation of Birds of Prey in Western Australia.

 - Margaret River: Phil at Eagles Heritage.
 Phone 08 9757 2960